ahmed-mans/GTSRB-Traffic-sign-classification/README.md

 ![traffic sign classification graphs](https://github.com/user-attachments/assets/c6401608-5424-45ce-ae7f-244dfaa9fe51)

 ## 📤 Inference on the test set
-The visualization below displays the inference results on a selection of 20 test set images.
+The visualization below displays the inference results of the trained model on a selection of 20 test set images.
 For each image, both the true label and the predicted class are shown to assess the model's performance on unseen data.

 ![traffic sign classification inference test set](https://github.com/user-attachments/assets/b4fb7c94-c799-49f0-a488-d9631c6da2c5)